-The courses of the Master thesis module (GG.0410, GG.0501 et GG.0502) constitute the validation package MSc2.
+The teaching units of the Master thesis module (GG.0410, and GG.0503), including the master thesis, constitute the validation package MSc2.
 The assessments are described in the document "Modalités d'évaluation des UE de la géographie".

 A failed Master thesis can be repeated once on a different subject.